cloud-computing-team21/infrastructure-terraform/README.md

 A private and a public key are created called **my_key** and **my_key.pub**.

-The public key must be configured in the EC2 instance, while the private one is used for connecting to it:
+The public key is configured in the EC2 instance through Terraform, while the private one is used for connecting to it:

 ```bash
 > ssh -i "my_key" user@host